What is PWA?

 Lastly, on the Home page we have these two menus:

-Click on ‘Schedule Booking’ menu if you want to get one to one live support from our best executives and if you have any query, you can create a ticket by clicking on ‘Create Ticket’ menu and your request will be resolved as soon as possible.
+Click on the ‘Schedule Booking’ menu if you want to get one to one live support from our best executives and if you have any queries, you can create a ticket by clicking on the ‘Create Ticket’ menu and your request will be resolved as soon as possible.

 This is all for the Home page, moving ahead to the Configuration section.